cyberphone/saturn/PSD2.md

 - Builds on a slightly enhanced variant of the firmly established "four corner" model, *obviating the need for PISPs altogether*.
 - Does not expose *any* private information to external parties.
-- Finally unleashes the true power of *decentralization*!
+- Finally unleashes the true power of the *decentralized* banking network!

 Saturn, by only dealing with payments, adopts the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having